isabella232/Bitcamp-React/week2/script/livestream-script.md

 const [someVar, aFunctionToSetSomeVar] = useState(defaultValueForSomeVar)
 ```

+One key thing to understand about `useState` is that when we call the set function and the value of our state variable changed then this will trigger a rerender.
+But React is clever and will only rerender the JSX that was modified as a result of the state change.

 Let's now write a concrete example to build our intuition, please follow along,

 ```jsx